-In California, if you pass away without an estate plan, even if you have a Will, distribution of your assets will be determined by the courts.
-Judges and attorneys will make those decisions for you and your heirs based on California law - and not necessarily based on your final wishes.
+In Oregon, if you pass away without an estate plan distribution of your assets will be determined by the courts.
+The Courts will make those decisions for your heirs based on Oregon law - and not necessarily based on your final wishes.

-This burdensome and costly process is known as "probate."
-In California, Probate Court is where your Will or financial affairs will be administered after your death.
+This burdensome and costly process is known as "Probate."
+In Oregon, Probate Court is where your assets will be handled after your death.
 First, the court will determine if your Will is valid.
-Then, an attorney will be appointed to manage your assets, review any outstanding bills or debts, and prepare numerous financial reports and accountings to the court.
-In the end, any assets you have left over will be awarded to your heirs.
+Then, an attorney will need to help manage your assets, review any outstanding bills or debts, and prepare numerous financial reports and accountings to the court.
+In the end, any remaining assets will finally be given to your heirs.

-This process can take months, or even years, for your hard-earned assets to be distributed to your loved ones - minus statutory attorney's fees.
-The bottom line is, without an estate plan the Probate Court maintains control over timing and method of distributing your assets.
+This process can take months - or even years - for your hard-earned assets to be distributed to your loved ones - minus statutory attorney's fees, real estate costs, appraiser costs and other hidden asset drains.
+The bottom line is, without an estate plan the Probate Court maintains control over timing and method of distributing your assets, and takes this control out of the hands of your heirs.

-The process is often difficult, confusing and expensive for families.
+The process is often difficult, confusing and expensive for families at a time when they are trying to come to terms with losing you.

 The Solution: Estate Planning